Teacher of MFL

 The Modern Languages Department is staffed by a supportive group of 6 teaching

 staff and 3 Foreign Language Assistants.
-We are also working in partnership with Brookes University on their Hanban programme and have a teacher placed with us during the academic year.
+We are also working in partnership with Oxford Brookes University on their Hanban programme and have a teacher placed with us during the academic year to support the teaching of Chinese Mandarin.
 Results at all levels are strong and following an upward trend.
-At GCSE results are very good in Spanish (76% 4+) and excellent in French (85% 4+), German (82% 4+) and Chinese Mandarin (87% C/4+).
+At GCSE results are excellent across all languages: Chinese Mandarin (88% C/4+), French (84% 4+), German (97% 4+) and Spanish (92% 4+).

 - teaching rooms all with ceiling mounted projectors